chrwittm/FastAI2022/lesson02/lesson02.md

 notebook2script('app.ipynb')
 ```

-Instead, this is the way to export the code (as suggetsed [here](https://forums.fast.ai/t/lesson-2-official-topic/96033/460):
+Instead, this is the way to export the code (as suggested [here](https://forums.fast.ai/t/lesson-2-official-topic/96033/460)):

 ```python
 import nbdev